 As a customer, we are not an innocent party.
 The UK high street is one of the cheapest places in the world to buy apparel.
 We demand lower prices and the stores seem to be constantly on sale.
 We have a powerful role to play in improving working conditions for the people who make our clothes.
 Fashion Revolution are asking us to campaign to our favourite high street stores and ask them to reveal their supply chain and tell us about the people who are making our clothes.
 Head over to their website to find out how to get involved.
 Supply chain transparency is key in preventing future disasters and improving the lives of textile workers around the world.

-Back in February I attended a discussion panel as part of the Sustainable Living Festival in Melbourne.
+My awareness of the issues of fast fashion was heightened when I attended a discussion panel as part of the Sustainable Living Festival in Melbourne in February 2018.
 The panel discussed ethical fashion from the water and pesticides required to grow cotton through to the billions of tons of clothes that are being thrown into landfill.
 I wrote an article on the outcomes of the discussion for award winning Pebble Magazine.
 Read the article here and and pick up tips on how to reduce the fashion waste problem.
 There were two big messages I took away from the festival in Melbourne: Fashion supply chains are complex and it is going to take years to get it right.
 So as a customer, I need to decide what values are most important to me when buying clothes.
 When I started an earlier version of this blog I created a list of values that were most important to me when going shopping.
 I’ve posted the original below as I think it is still valid several years later.
-Of course, not every product is going to tick every box but three or four would start to make a difference against fast fashion.
+Of course, not every product is going to tick every box but three or four would start to make a difference against our current shopping patterns.

 The second take away from the panel was the importance of buying second hand or vintage clothing.
-It might take longer to find the right style and size but with a bit of extra effort it prevents waste.
-A thought goes out to the people who made it and knowing that I am giving their hard work a new lease of life.
+It takes longer to find the right style and size but with a bit of extra effort it prevents waste.
+A thought goes out to the people who made my clothes knowing that I am giving their hard work a new lease of life.
 The Ellen McCarthur Foundation report ‘A new textiles economy: Redesigning fashion’s future’ recommends by just wearing clothes for longer is the ‘most powerful way to capture value, reduce pressure on resources and decrease negative impact’.

 Fashion Revolution week runs all this week.
 You can find out more about their campaign and how to get involved here.